 A 27 year veteran of the Corps, he saw combat action at Pearl Harbor, the South Pacific, Iwo Jima, and Korea.
-A contributor to the Encyclopaedia Britannica, National Geographic, and other professional journals, he was the author of a history of the Marine Corps, Soldiers of the Sea (U.S. Naval Institute, Annapolis, Maryland), and Victory at High Tide.
+A contributor to the Encyclopedia Britannica, National Geographic, and other professional journals, he was the author of a history of the Marine Corps, Soldiers of the Sea (U.S. Naval Institute, Annapolis, Maryland), and Victory at High Tide.

 How would Col. Heinl assist me?
-In yesterday’s Salon .com, there was a particularly oafish Trump insult salad tossed together by a Lucian K. Truscott IV.
+In yesterday’s Salon .com, there was a particularly oafish Trump insult salad tossed together by Lucian K. Truscott IV.
 It was just another run-of-the-mill rant about Trump, but at the bottom, it said:

 Lucian K. Truscott IV, a graduate of West Point, has had a 50-year career as a journalist, novelist and screenwriter.
 He has covered stories such as Watergate, the Stonewall riots and wars in Lebanon, Iraq and Afghanistan.
 He is also the author of five bestselling novels and several unsuccessful motion pictures.
 He has three children, lives on the East End of Long Island and …can be followed on Twitter @LucianKTruscott.